 See the library's Appropriate Use of Online Resources policy for additional guidelines.

 For guidance on course readers and reserves, refer to the college's Copyright Clearance Guide.

 Download a pdf brochure on copyright tips for faculty.

 For purposes of the Digital Millennium Copyright Act (DMCA), 17 U.S.C.
-512(c)(2), California College of the Arts has designated an agent for notification of claimed infringement as follows: David Kirshman, Vice President of Finance and Administration, 5212 Broadway, Oakland, California 94618.
+512(c)(2), California College of the Arts has designated an agent for notification of claimed infringement as follows: Laura Hazlett, Senior Vice President of Finance and Administration, 5212 Broadway, Oakland, California 94618.
 California College of the Arts provides the above contact information for purposes of the DMCA only and reserves the right to respond only to correspondence that is relevant to this purpose.

 Last updated Sept.
 1, 2009